Difficulty: Easy, Asked-In: Google, Microsoft, Amazon

 The size of the hash table will be constant because we are storing a constant number of key-value pairs.
 Space complexity = O(1).
 At each iteration of the outer loop, we will be doing a constant number of operations.
 Time complexity = O(n)*O(1) = O(n).

-Please write in the message below if you find anything incorrect, or you want to share more insight, or you know some different approaches to solve this problem.
+Please write in the message below if you want to share more insight, or if you know some different approaches to solve this problem.
 Enjoy learning, Enjoy algorithms!